teampathfinders/mirai/README.md

 If you do not plan on connecting to a server on the same PC, this is not necessary.

+## Contributing

+First of all thanks for wanting to contribute, we really need some more helping hands to really work on this software at a good rate.
+Make sure to read the [contributing guidelines](https://github.com/teampathfinders/mirai/blob/master/CONTRIBUTING.md) for more information on how to contribute!

 #### Legal
 This project is licensed under the Apache 2.0 license.
 LevelDB is licensed under [BSD-3 license](https://github.com/teampathfinders/leveldb/blob/master/LICENSE).

-This project is not affiliated with Microsoft or Mojang Studios.
+This project is not affiliated with Microsoft or Mojang Studios in any way.